 - Once you have your Pokémon of choice - let's say a Dratini - you then need to figure out whether it's any good.
 To do that, you'll need to find its Level and IVs, which are invisible in-game.
 But worry not!
-The community at The Silph Road have put together a variety of IV calculators, which give you a percentage estimate for how good your Dratini's IVs are.
-Our recommendation is this IV calculating spreadsheet by user aggixx.
-The Silph Road has also now updated its 'Research' site with its own IV calculator, if you're finding the spreadsheet a little awkward.
+The community have put together a variety of IV calculators, which give you a percentage estimate for how good your Dratini's IVs are.
+Our recommendation is the Silph Road, a community site with its own IV calculator.

 - A perfect 15/15/15 set of IVs will come out as 100% in the calculator, so once you've found a Dratini which comes out as perfect - or one which is close enough to perfect for you to be happy - then it's time to evolve it.